-Solventless extracts create high quality concentrates without the use of solvents like butane or ethanol.
+Solventless extracts create high-quality concentrates without the use of solvents like butane or ethanol.
 Many consumers flock to solventless extracts for their purity and potency, as some compounds may be affected by the solvent-based extraction process.
-What makes these so unique?
-This guide to solventless extraction pulls the curtain back on how these products are made and the kind of flower that makes for optimal solventless extracts.
+This guide to solventless extraction pulls the curtain back on how these products are made and the kind of flower that’s necessary for optimal solventless extracts.

 The basics of solventless extraction